7 Top NLP Libraries For NLP Development

 (iii) Language Understanding: NLTK supports tasks such as part-of-speech tagging, syntactic parsing, and semantic reasoning, contributing to language understanding applications.

-(iv) Chatbot Development: NLTK is commonly employed in developing chatbots for natural and context-aware conversations.
+(iv) Chatbot Development: NLTK is commonly employed to develop chatbots for natural and context-aware conversations.

-(v) Text Generation: NLTK's tools for tokenization and syntactic parsing make it useful for text generation tasks, including language modeling and creative writing applications.
+(v) Text Generation: NLTK's tokenization and syntactic parsing tools make it useful for text generation tasks, including language modeling and creative writing applications.

 2. Gensim